dropwizard/dropwizard/docs/source/manual/core.rst

 Health Checks
 =============

-A health check is a runtime test which you can use to verify your service's behavior in its production environment.
+A health check is a runtime test which you can use to verify your application's behavior in its production environment.
 For example, you may want to ensure that your database client is connected to the database: